 Embedding the media profile is perhaps the biggest mistake.
 In Photoshop (or Lightroom) after you make your color adjustments in Soft Proof mode, you will want to save your image or at least a copy of the image you want to be printed.
 Make sure that when you save the image you DO NOT embed the media profile you used for soft proofing.
 This media profile is merely used to tell you how your image is going to look when it is printed so you can make appropriate adjustments.
-Instead save you image in a popular RGB format like AdobeRGB, sRGB or ProPhotoRGB.
+Instead, save your image as an sRGB image file.
 This way when the printing software prints the image it prints it with the adjustments made to look like it does on your screen.
-Embedding the profile takes it out of one of these popular RGB formats which the printer expects therefore leads to unpredictable results.
+Embedding the profile takes it out of one of these popular RGB formats which the printer expects and therefore leads to unpredictable results.

-Adobe has a great video on soft proofing in Adobe Photoshop CC, the latest version.
+Adobe has a great video on soft proofing in Adobe Photoshop CC.
+It is slightly dated but still relevant.
 I would suggest checking it out below:

-The only exception I think I have with this video is the suggestion is to use a colormetric rendering intent.
-Make sure if you print with us to select Perceptual so that you are more closely in-line to what our printers do.
+The only exception I think I have with this video is the suggestion to use a colorimetric rendering intent.
+Make sure if you print with us to select Perceptual so that you are more closely in line with what our printers do.

 One of the largest ranges of paper selections, while using the highest level of archival print technology allowing superior detail and color, you can create custom giclee prints of your artwork and photos.